crew

 crew_clean()

-to terminate any dispatchers from current or
+to terminate any dispatchers and local workers

 crew_clean()